David Ben-Uziel: South Sudan

 When Ben-Uziel entered Sudan in 1969, he already possessed significant photography experience and carried two cameras, one for colour and another for black-and-white photography.
 However, the purpose of taking cameras to Sudan in 1969 was primarily documentation and information gathering rather than propaganda.
 These images were not publicly shared, but selected photos were used in Mossad publications for the Anya-Nya.
 These publications aimed for authenticity and were disseminated as genuine Southern Sudanese materials through Israeli channels in Africa, concealing Israeli involvement in their creation.

 Decades later, South Sudan achieved its independence after the 2011 South Sudanese independence referendum.
 President Salva Kiir Mayardit, himself a former fighter in the Sudan People's Liberation Army (SPLA), expressed profound gratitude to Israel and specifically to "General John."
 Ben-Uziel was appointed as South Sudan's representative in Israel.

 Ben Uziel's book "A Mossad Agent In Southern Sudan: 1969-1971 An Operation Log", published in 2015 by the Teva Habitov publishing house, about this encounter won him the Moldovan Prize for New Military Literature.

-Ben Uziel later returned to Mossad headquarters and worked as a case officer, ran Arab agents in Europe, and participated in the Mossad team airlifting Ethiopian Jews to Israel, in Operation Brothers (1979 – 1985).
+Ben-Uziel later returned to Mossad headquarters and worked as a case officer, ran Arab agents in Europe, and participated in the Mossad team airlifting Ethiopian Jews to Israel, in Operation Brothers (1979 – 1985).
 Ben-Uziel went through a collection officers course and served in operational positions mainly in Africa until his retirement in 1996.
 As a member of the Mossad, he took part in the talks with the Ethiopian government.

+In June 2026, Ben-Uziel was granted the honorary rank of General in the South Sudan People's Defence Forces by president Salva Kiir Mayardit during a ceremony in Juba.